tjames84/Udemy-Javascript-Algorithms-and-Data-Structures/README.md

 Evalute time complexity and space complexity of different algorithms using Big O.

     - most primitives are constant space (bool, nums, undefined, null)
-    - Strings are o(n) where n is the length of the string
+    - Strings are O(n) where n is the length of the string
     - Reference types are generally O(n)
     -- where n is the length of the array
     -- where n is the number of keys in an object